vrk-kpa/suomifi-ui-components/.styleguidist/icons.md

-Suomi.fi icons are available through the [suomifi-icons](https://github.com/vrk-kpa/suomifi-icons) library.
+Suomi.fi icons are available from the [suomifi-icons](https://github.com/vrk-kpa/suomifi-icons) library.

 The API varies by component type.
 Any props not mentioned in the respective APIs are passed to the `svg` element.